rahulsarkar2160/weather-app/README.md

 A simple weather app built using Node.js, Express, and EJS.
 Enter a city name to get real-time weather information using the OpenWeatherMap API.

 🔗 **Live Demo:** [https://weather-app-svii.onrender.com](https://weather-app-svii.onrender.com)
+>Note: the app can take a few seconds to wake up.

 ## 🚀 Features